OPS-E2E-PPE/VBA-Docs/api/Outlook.IconView.LockUserChanges.md

 ---
-title: IconView.LockUserChanges Property (Outlook)
+title: IconView.LockUserChanges property (Outlook)
 keywords: vbaol11.chm2567
 f1_keywords:
 - vbaol11.chm2567
-ms.prod: outlook
 api_name:
 - Outlook.IconView.LockUserChanges
 ms.assetid: 53d42f7f-3fb0-2a3f-7431-f21fb43820d1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# IconView.LockUserChanges Property (Outlook)
+# IconView.LockUserChanges property (Outlook)

 Returns or sets a **Boolean** value that indicates whether a user can modify the settings of the current view.
 Read/write.

 ## Syntax

 _expression_. `LockUserChanges`

-_expression_ A variable that represents an [IconView](./Outlook.IconView.md) object.
+_expression_ A variable that represents an [IconView](Outlook.IconView.md) object.

 ## Remarks

-If  **True** , the user can modify the settings of the current view.
+If **True**, the user can modify the settings of the current view.
 However, changes made to the interface will not be saved.
 If **False** (the default), any changes will be saved.

 ## Example

 The following Visual Basic for Applications (VBA) example locks the user interface for all views that are available to all users.
 The subroutine `LockView` accepts the **[View](Outlook.View.md)** object and a **Boolean** value that indicates if the **View** user interface will be locked.
 In this example, the procedure is always called with the **Boolean** value set to **True**.

 ```vb